realtimeradio/caltech-lwa/docs/source/system_overview.rst

   # Wait 30 seconds for the board to reboot...

   # Initialize all the firmware blocks
+  # and issue a global software reset
   f.initialize(read_only=False)

-  # Perform a software synchronization, which resets all
-  # blocks in the system but does not lock to any
-  # external timing signal
-  f.sync.arm_sync()
-  f.sync.sw_sync()

 Block Descriptions